Enter the name, address, and telephone number of the plan sponsor/employer.

 Enter the 9-digit employer identification number (EIN) assigned to the plan sponsor/employer.
 This should be the same

-EIN that was or will be used when the Form 5500 series annual returns/reports are filed for the plan.
+EIN that is used when the Form 5500 series annual return/report is filed for this plan.
 For a multiple employer plan, the

-EIN should be the same EIN that was or will be used by the participating employer when Form 5500 is filed by the
+EIN should be the same EIN that is used by the participating employer when Form 5500 is filed by the employer.

 Do not use a social security number or the EIN of the trust.